aoki-h-jp/stablemonitor/README.md

 # stablemonitor

-- monitor pegs for stable coins
+- monitor pegs for stable coins (and wrapped token)